-Six South American Shark-Family Species Protected Due to Overfishing
+US Adds Overfishing Protections for 6 Shark Species

-(CN) – Six South American shark-family species have been listed as endangered or threatened under the Endangered Species Act due to overfishing, according to the National Marine Fisheries Service.
+(CN) – Six South American shark-family species that have been overfished are now listed as endangered or threatened under the Endangered Species Act, the National Marine Fisheries Service announced.

 The listing action was prompted by a 2013 petition from the WildEarth Guardians conservation group to list 81 marine species under the ESA.
 Of those 81 species, the agency determined that 27 species merited further study for possible listing, then addressed those species according to taxonomic groupings.
 The species considered in this group are all elasmobranchs, meaning they have cartilaginous tissues instead of bones, a feature found in sharks, rays and skates.